Dare to Lead: A life guide for people on a path to excellence

 As a result of her failure to see the time that goes into the work she assigns them, she often places unreasonable deadlines on her employees, and they feel a sense of failure when they fail to reach them–even though they were unreasonable.

-The result is a book that makes it clear you don’t always have to know what you’re doing.
+Brown offers the wisdom that you don’t always have to know what you’re doing.
 But as a leader (of yourself), you should def be able to give and receive feedback skillfully.

 Feedback is a skill that is constantly overlooked in the workplace, but Brown’s book promises to fix that by putting skilled feedback at the heart of organizational culture.